vanshika-s12/vanshika-s12.github.io/index.md

     <div id="home">
       <div class="home-vertical-stack">
         <div class="intro-text" id="intro-text">
           Hi!
-I'm Vanshika, a driven student passionate about science, AI, and research.
-          I recently completed high school and have engaged in global issue workshops at The Indian Vidyarthi, focusing on urban water management, sustainability, and innovative business strategies.
-My journey includes authoring a research paper on Quantum Temporal Lattice Theory (QTL) in IJSAT, developing practical ML and automation tools, and consistently winning accolades in science exhibitions and hackathons.
-          I thrive on creative problem-solving, research writing, and building solutions that blend technology with real-world impact.
+My name is Dishana.
+I recently completed high school and was a fully funded YTS scholar at Plaksha University, where I co-built “Marvin,” an autonomous indoor robot.
+I’ve published a research paper on Quantum Temporal Lattice theory and worked on applied AI projects, including NLP bots and CLI tools.
+I’ve also freelanced in AI automation and received a 90% scholarship at FIITJEE for academic excellence.
         </div>
         <h1 class="updates-heading">Updates</h1>
         <div class="updates-scrollbox">
+          <p><strong>2025:</strong> Started internship at Lawroom AI as a Junior AI Evangelist — contributed to automation in legal AI pipelines, improved model accuracy, and supported prompt engineering for client-focused systems.</p>
-          <p><strong>2025:</strong> Contributed to a peer-reviewed research paper on Quantum Temporal Lattice Theory, exploring time manipulation using quantum mechanics and string theory.</p>
+          <p><strong>2025:</strong> Published a research paper on Quantum Temporal Lattice, a theoretical physics concept merging M-theory with time loops.</p>
+          <p><strong>2025:</strong> Provided a hands-on demo and guided people on how AI could be efficiently used in real-world scenarios.</p>
+          <p><strong>2024:</strong> Conducted a detailed theoretical project on Gauss’s Law — performed calculations, thought experiments, and reached a formal conclusion about electric flux distribution.</p>
-          <p><strong>2024:</strong> Selected as a Summer Student at The Indian Vidyarthi, India; participated in workshops on global issues and sustainable practices, and wrote on urban water management.</p>
+          <p><strong>2024:</strong> Joined The Indian Vidyarthi as a summer student, engaging in workshops on sustainability and global development.</p>
-          <p><strong>2024:</strong> Won First Prize in the annual school science exhibition for the most innovative and impactful project.</p>
-          <p><strong>2023:</strong> Received a 90% scholarship for academic excellence at PW.</p>
-          <p><strong>2023:</strong> Won a ₹7,000 cash prize in a hackathon and secured 2nd place in a CLI-based automation challenge for building the CMD Error Detector and Fixer tool.</p>
-          <p><strong>2023:</strong> Participated at the national level in spell bees and was invited to India’s Got Talent.</p>
-          <p><strong>2023:</strong> Secured 2nd position in Nav Sadhana Singing Competition among thousands of participants.</p>
-          <p><strong>2022-2024:</strong> Developed and published multiple ML/AI projects: Spam Email Classifier, Sentiment Analyzer, Pattern Finder, Digit Recognizer, Log Error Detector, and Regex-based Data Extractor.</p>
-          <p><strong>2016-2022:</strong> Raised donations for visually and hearing-impaired children and consistently participated in academic and extracurricular events.</p>
+          <p><strong>2023:</strong> Participated in a CLI-based hackathon; secured second position and received a ₹7,000 cash prize.</p>
+          <p><strong>2023:</strong> Explored machine learning; created bots and AI agents — including a Twitter bot that automates pre-call research and lead qualification.</p>
+          <p><strong>2022:</strong> Received a 100% scholarship to attend the YTS program; built an autonomous robot named Marvin equipped with LiDAR and ultrasonic sensors.</p>
+          <p><strong>2021:</strong> Received a diploma in software learning.</p>
+          <p><strong>2019:</strong> Enrolled in a formal software learning program.</p>
+          <p><strong>2018:</strong> Received a silver medal in the BOB Wonderkid IQ-based competition.</p>
+          <p><strong>2018:</strong> Built an HTML-based webpage that served as a reference guide for users facing common CMD issues.</p>
+          <p><strong>2017:</strong> Started training at Infotech Solutions; later began working there.</p>
+          <p><strong>2017:</strong> Participated in a city-wide Go Green campaign and received a prize for the same.</p>
+          <p><strong>2016:</strong> Received a token of recognition for raising funds for people with visual and hearing impairments.</p>
         </div>
       </div>
     </div>